Allentown Nursing Home Abuse Lawyers Fighting for Lehigh Valley Seniors

 - Neglect, including failures to bathe, feed, groom, wash, dress, or toilet a nursing home resident.
 Nursing home neglect also includes failure to properly monitor residents’ health and to protect them from harm.

-Q:Who is Responsible for Nursing Home Abuse?
+Q:Who is Responsible for Nursing Home Negligence?

 Elder abuse in residential healthcare facilities is most commonly perpetrated by: